 1. Start A Blog

 For example, I started This Online World back in college for around $100.
 My three expenses were the domain name, domain hosting with SiteGround, and a cheap blogging theme from Envato.

 It took a lot of writing and figuring out how to run a blog, but within a few months, my blog was paying for my groceries.

-Fast forward three-ish years, and This Online World now makes $5,000+ per month between Mediavine ads and affiliate income.
+Fast forward a few years, and This Online World now makes $20,000 per month between Mediavine ads and affiliate income.
 In fact, it’s now clearing $400 a day thanks to advertisement revenue and affiliate revenue.

 I actually made a video that explains how I make money blogging and some tips for getting started if you’re curious.
 But overall, my blog made $92,000 in 2021 as well, and then $272,000 in 2022.
 This just goes to show how a small investment can turn into something much larger.

 And again, starting my blog took around $100.
 It’s been the best return on investment in my life, and it’s not even close.